-There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.

 10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
-N/A